 A free, open-source, globally-available tool for synthesis screening

-The Common Mechanism helps providers of synthetic DNA and RNA screen sequences efficiently, securely, and in compliance with global biosecurity standards.
+The Common Mechanism helps providers of synthetic DNA and RNA screen orders efficiently, securely, and in compliance with global biosecurity standards.
 In order to balance access and security, providers must both:

 To support this process, IBBIS provides free, distributed, open-source, automated